Documentary: Dynex, Neuromorphic Quantum Computing for solving Real-World Problems, At Scale.

 Dynex achieves quantum advantage by efficiently computing a Digital Twin of a physical system through the following steps:

-A n.quantum computing problem is being submitted to the Dynex cloud with the Dynex SDK;
+A quantum computing problem is being submitted to Dynex with the Dynex SDK;

 The problem is then converted into a circuit layout consisting of ion drifting capable memristor-based logic gates.
 This circuit seeks the optimal energy ground state based on voltages and current;